dailymuse/browserify-directory/README.md

    --outputExt, -e      File extension that a transform should replace the inputPath
                         extension with a .js extension (e.g. replacing .coffee if you are using the coffeeify transform).

+   --usePolling, -p     Set to true if you are watching an NFS share: -p true
 ```
 You can also include any browserify options that will be passed to the browserify instance.
 Options should be passed as the camelcase name corresponding to [options name](https://github.com/substack/node-browserify#user-content-methods) in the browserify method .